Skip to main content

 The Steubenville Youth Conferences, an outreach of Franciscan University of Steubenville, are a series of 25 conferences across North America that help teens encounter the love of Christ every summer.
 Our mission is to build the Church by evangelizing, equipping, and empowering God’s children to become radical and joyful disciples.
 For more information about the Steubenville Conferences, visit steubenvilleconferences.com.

-How do I register?
+How do I register (registration costs)?

-We are here to make registration easy!
 Once registration opens there will be a link on this page to online registration.
 A more detailed registration procedure will be provided on the registration page once registration opens.
 You will be asked how many spots you wish to reserve for youth participants, chaperones and any priests, seminarians or religious attending with your group.
 There is a $50 non-refundable, non-transferable deposit for each spot.
 You will receive confirmation of your group registration through email.
 This conference typically sells out quickly.
 Please contact our office at 303-715-3252 with any questions you may have.

 What are the age requirements for youth?